 Project Manager Interview Questions on Clear Communication

 One of the essential skills for project managers is communication.
 Without this, everything else fails.
 Communication is the life and blood of any project.
-It is claimed at PMI® Research Conference that about 90 percent of a project manager’s time is spent communicating.
-In today's siloed organizations, communication happens between various groups and levels, including internal as well as external groups of stakeholders.
+It is claimed at the PMI® Research Conference that about 90 percent of a project manager’s time is spent communicating.
+In today's siloed organizations, communication happens between various groups and levels, including internal and external stakeholders.
 Here are two communication-related questions asked to candidates:

 38. What were the communication challenges on your last project?

-As a project manager, you’ll need to communicate with your team for all projects effectively.
+As a project manager, you must effectively communicate with your team for all projects.
 Communication challenges will arise; nobody expects that this won’t happen.
 What the interviewer wants to see, however, is how you’ve handled these challenges in the past.
-It needs to be evident that even with communication issues, you were still able to work with your team effectively.
-For example, perhaps instead of being able to have face-to-face meetings when necessary, you were able to put together webchat meetings.
-Think of a time when something like this happened and how you dealt with the communication challenges efficiently to ensure that the project outcome was still a good one.
+It must be evident that you can still work with your team effectively, even with communication issues.
+For example, perhaps you could put together webchat meetings instead of having face-to-face meetings when necessary.
+Think of a time when something like this happened and how you efficiently dealt with the communication challenges to ensure that the project outcome was still good.

 39. What is your communication style with your team?

 If your interviewer asks this, you’ll want to assure him or her that you are an effective communicator who motivates others on your team.
-Not only should good project managers be encouraging when delegating to their team, but they should also be clear in their expectations.
+Good project managers should not only be encouraging when delegating to their team, but they should also be clear about their expectations.
 Make sure you point out that you understand the significance of being an effective communicator as a project manager.

-While the first question helps the interviewer assess how effectively you can handle communication in challenging situations, the second question helps understand how you engage with others, whether you demonstrate good sense and judgment, and are able to use language effectively.
+While the first question helps the interviewer assess how effectively you can handle communication in challenging situations, the second question helps the interviewer understand how you engage with others, whether you demonstrate good sense and judgment, and whether you are able to use language effectively.

 Project Manager Interview Questions on Consistency and Integrity